andy-stewart-design/shdr/README.md

-# GLSL.TS
+# Shdr: a lil WebGL library

 A zero-dependency shader renderer for the web, written in TypeScript.

 Better documentation coming soon.
-In the meantime, you check out [some live demos](https://glsl-ts.vercel.app/).
+In the meantime, you check out [some live demos](https://shdr.andystew.art/).